christinecheng-cs/Notes/README.md

 - Notes: Detailed explanations and concepts related to the topic.
 - Exercises: Coding exercises from problem-solving challenges to apply your knowledge.
-- Examples: Sample code snippets to illustrate key concepts.
+- Code Examples: Code snippets to illustrate key concepts.

+## Folders

+Notes
+Exercises
+Examples

 Feel free to explore the sections and use the content for self-study, as a reference, or to improve your programming skills.
 You can also contribute to this repository by submitting pull requests with additional notes, exercises, or examples.